gaizkiaadeline/XiaoDingDong/README.md

 ------------------------------------

 Copy the contents of .env.example into a new file called .env.
-Fill out the appropriate credentials for the database in lines 11-15.
+Fill out the appropriate credentials for the database in lines of code.
 If you do not have a database, then you need to create it first.

 ```
 DB_CONNECTION=mysql